APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 ### 5.1 PostHog (Analytics and Event Tracking)

-- Service: Collects manual events (authentication, features, errors, file imports, settings)
+- Service: Collects manual events (authentication, features, errors, file imports, settings) and optional session recordings (if you opt-in)
-- Data shared: Anonymous user ID, event names and timestamps, error stack traces (first 500 characters), app version and operating system, file metadata (type and size only, NOT contents), email and display name (only if signed in)
+- Data shared: Anonymous user ID, event names and timestamps, error stack traces (first 500 characters), app version and operating system, file metadata (type and size only, NOT contents), email and display name (only if signed in), session recordings (only if you opt-in)
-- Configuration: Session recording disabled, autocapture disabled, manual event tracking only
+- Configuration: Session recording OPTIONAL (opt-in only, disabled by default), autocapture disabled, manual event tracking only
 - Privacy Policy: https://posthog.com/privacy
 - Data location: EU or US (depending on PostHog's configuration)
-- Data retention: 30 days by default
+- Data retention: Event data: 30 days by default.
+Session recordings: 14 days (if enabled)
 - Contact: support@posthog.com

 Data Processing Agreement: PostHog provides a DPA for GDPR compliance.